enkidevs/curriculum/python-data-analysis/python-data-analysis-core/analyzing/end-goals.md

 We know that we have ratings, cast members, genre (`listed_in`), year of release, type of content, and the duration of it.

-Here're are some of the questions we can answer about this dataset:
+Here are some of the questions we can answer about this dataset:
 - How many movies vs TV shows are there?
 - How many ratings exist?
 - How many movies vs TV shows of a specific ratings are there?